 It is ironic that the only way to use boundary-scan to find pin-to-pin shorts at the board level is by deliberately creating contention on two driver scan cells i.e. causing one driver to drive a logic 1 and the other to drive a logic 0.
 If the short is present, then we assume that it is either a strong-1 weak-0 (Wired-OR) short or weak-1 strong-0 (Wired-AND) short.
-Such a test places a stress on the output drivers since one output will dominate, forcing the other to its opposite logic value and possibly damaging the output drive amplifier of the weaker signal.
-You will need to determine the vulnerability of the output drivers to such damage.
+Such a test places a stress on the output drivers since one output will dominate, forcing the other to its opposite logic value and possibly damaging the output drivers to such damage.

-Increase on-board short-circuit coverage by using special self-sensing boundary-scan cells, such as BC\7s thru BC-10s
+Increase on-board short-circuit coverage by using special self-sensing boundary-scan cells, such as BC_7s thru BC-10s

-Replacing BC\1s with self-sensing boundary-scan cells (BC\7s thru BC\10s) will increase short-circuit detection between boundary-scan and non-boundary-scan devices on a board.
+Replacing BC_1s with self-sensing boundary-scan cells (BC_7s thru BC_10s) will increase short-circuit detection between boundary-scan and non-boundary-scan devices on a board.